 Sharing files via online collaboration tools:

-- Students can log in to Blackboard or CyBox without having to log into separate accounts for these tools.
-CyBox can be can be embedded into Blackboard (it will show up as a link in the list of tools in the left navigation bar).
+- Students can log in to Canvas or CyBox without having to log into separate accounts for these tools.
+CyBox can be can be embedded into Canvas (it will show up as a link in the list of tools in the left navigation bar).

 Information adapted from: